rhinstaller/anaconda/tests/README.rst

 - *glade/* - sanity tests for .glade files.
 Written in Python;
 - *gui/* - specialized test suite for the graphical interface of anaconda.
 This is written in Python and uses the `dogtail <https://fedorahosted.org/dogtail/>`_ accessibility module.
-All tests are executed inside a LiveCD;
+All tests are executed using ./anaconda.py from the local directory;
 - *install/* - basic RPM sanity test.
 Checks if anaconda.rpm can be installed in a temporary directory without failing dependencies or other RPM issues;
 - *lib/* - helper modules used during testing;